Lavender Care

 You also don't have to worry about spraying for pests which makes this plant easy to care for.
 The plant's essential oils and fragrance attract the beneficial insects and repel the not so nice ones.

 These plants require a sunny planting location with good air circulation.
 Do not plant them next to your house where it is shady and damp.
-Humidity is not a friend of lavender.
-Consider planting Lavender on sun drenched banks and other landscape problem areas.
+Humidity is not a friend of Lavender.
+Consider planting Lavender on sun drenched banks and other landscape problem areas as the flower display is quit attractive.

 When choosing where to plant take into consideration the mature size and shape.
 Over crowding prevents air circulation.
 Also remember that you should be able to enjoy this plant.
-Plant where you can take in its heady fragrance as you walk by.
+Plant Lavender plants where you can take in the heady flower fragrance as you walk by.

 I like to plant in groups of three, in a little triangle, leaving at least 2 feet between the larger varieties of plants.
-If you are planning on hedging a driveway or walk then 12-18" is about as close as you will want.
-Also consider the long flower stems projecting from the plant and whether they will impede traffic.
-Need to move your Lavender learn how here.
+If you are planning on planting a Lavender hedge such as hedging a driveway or walk then 12-18" is about as close as you will want for the medium growing plant varieties.
+Do consider the long flower stems projecting from the plant and whether they will impede traffic.

-Pruning or cutting back should not be confused with the harvesting of your Lavender.
+Pruning or cutting back should not be confused with the harvesting of Lavender flower.
 Although anything you prune should not be wasted.
 Leaves can be turned into sachets and larger prunings into cuttings for new plants!

 Pruning can be done either in spring or fall.
 Simply cut back anything un-shapely.
-Pruning is to maintain the shape an appearance of the plant.
+Pruning is to maintain the shape and appearance of the plant.
 I like to cut back the growth not more than halfway if needed.
 Your plant might look a little bit butchered but shortly new growth sprouts will appear.
 Never cut back so far that there are only woody stems left with no green growth.
-See more detailed information on how to prune your Lavender plant.
+See more detailed information on pruning Lavender plants - how to prune a Lavender plant.
 Learn just when to prune or cut back your Lavender.

 In older times these herb plants were left to their own devices to sprawl care free in cottage gardens and go any which way as in nature.
 I find that all Lavender at some point might need just a little shaping now and then to maintain vigor and appearance and remove dead wood.